 Introduction to German Longsword

-Newcomers to HEMA start with one of our introductory classes, which runs for eight weeks at two lessons/week.
+Newcomers to HEMA start with one of our introductory classes, which runs for five weeks at two lessons/week.
 The class introduces students to the medieval longsword, and includes a conditioning program designed to develop the necessary fitness for sword fighting.
 No prior experience is needed.
 Class size is limited to 8 students, and typically has two instructors at each session.

 We provide all the gear for the class, all you need to bring is clothing that is loose and comfortable to move in, indoor-only shoes, and a water bottle.
 Our school has both changing rooms and bathrooms, and a water bubbler.